The Italiens called him

 give contemporary witness in a reflective, decisive and clear way," shows the

-dilemma of the proclamation of faith by the Church in today's time.
+dilemma of the proclamation of faith by the Church today.

 Devoted